thindil/vim-ada/README.md

 Webpage: https://github.com/ludovicchabant/vim-gutentags

-Gutentags is a plugin that takes care of the much needed management of tags files in Vim.
+Gutentags is a plugin that takes care of the much-needed management of tags files in Vim.
 It will (re)generate tag files as you work while staying completely out of your way.
 It will even do its best to keep those tag files out of your way too.
 It has no dependencies and just works.
 This plugin wasn't